Masoud803/web-practice-smit/README.md

 # web-practice-smit
-This repository is for my SMIT Web Development practice
+This Repository is for SMIT Web Practice Work.